 The employer must:

-The leave can be deferred if the absence sought may have a considerably harmful effect on company operations or the smooth running of annual paid leave for staff,
+The leave can be deferred if the absence sought may have a considerably harmful effect on company operations or the smooth running of annual paid leave for staff.

-05 Number of days and length
+05 Number of days and duration

 Calculating the number of days